University of Hawaiʻi Installment Payment Plan

-STUDENTS MUST PAY IN FULL OR ENROLL IN AN INSTALLMENT PAYMENT PLAN BY AUGUST 10, 2018.
-Students who cannot pay in full by AUGUST 10, 2018 have the option to enroll an installment payment plan to prevent cancellation of their Fall 2018 registration.
-If you have been awarded financial aid for the current term (login to MyUH Services to see if you have an award for the Fall 2018 semester), you do not need to sign up for a payment plan by August 10.
+Students who cannot pay in full by December 14, 2018 have the option to enroll an installment payment plan to prevent cancellation of their Spring 2019 registration.
+If you have been awarded financial aid for the current term (login to MyUH Services to see if you have an award for the Spring 2019 semester), you do not need to sign up for a payment plan by December 14.
 If you have met the terms of your awarded financial aid, your aid will automatically be applied as payment toward eligible charges.
-If a balance due remains on your account after financial aid begins to disburse funds on August 10, 2018, you may sign up for an installment payment plan by August 29, 2018.
+If a balance due remains on your account after financial aid begins to disburse funds on January 1, 2019, you may sign up for an installment payment plan by January 15, 2019.

 Enrollment in the payment plan will not result in the removal of any financial obligation hold.